parimalingle1805/bluebash-poc/README.md

 # # Micro-Frontend POC for Bluebash

 This project is a Proof of Concept (POC) demonstrating a micro-frontend architecture using React.
-It was created as a technical assignment for the Frontend Developer position at Bluebash.

 The application consists of a main **Host Application** that manages a shared design system and two micro-applications: a **Chat App** and an **Email App**.